RockefellerArchiveCenter/rac_aspace/README.md

 - Identify and retrieve undated archival objects
 - Identify, retrieve, and modify (add structured dates to) date expressions
 - Enable user input to target specfic objects and resources to retrieve or modify data
-- Enable user input for configuration
+- Enable user input for initial setup of local configurations

 ### Serialize